10 Mexican Garter Snake Species

 Source: iNaturalist user Ma.
 Eugenia Mendiola González – CC BY-SA 4.0

-Like the long-tailed garter snake, this species preys mostly on earthworms.
-It’s a citizen of the Mexican plateau, and has been found at elevations from 2160-2740 metres.
-Thamnophis scalager can be found in peaceful grassy valleys with cows and horses grazing, and a river flowing through the centre.
-They appear in the borders of forests near small streams, and love to rest under small rocks for shelter.
+Short-tail alpine garter snakes are often found in peaceful grassy valleys with cows and horses grazing, and a river flowing through the centre.
+They appear on the borders of forests near small streams, and love to rest under small rocks for shelter.
 They can appear in drier, arid grassland as well.
 This garter snake is particularly abundant in the countryside outskirts of Mexico City, which lies at an altitude of 2575 metres (the 9th highest capital city).

 10 Bogert’s garter snake